AEthelwulfSalazar/Hackbright-Curriculum/Exercise02/README.md

 Try running the program first to understand where and how it fails.
 Read the error messages, and try to fix it by addressing one error at a time.

+**Once you have finished all the functions, call an instructor over for a code review.**

 Version Control
 -------